 Examinations to establish an eligible list must be competitive and of such character as fairly to test and determine the qualifications, fitness, and ability of competitors to perform the duties of the class of position for which he or she seeks appointment.
 (Gov. Code, § 18930.)
 Examinations may be assembled or unassembled, written or oral, or in the form of a demonstration of skills, or any combination of those tests.
 (Ibid.)
 The Board establishes minimum qualifications for determining the fitness and qualifications of employees for each class of position and for applicants for examinations.
 (Gov. Code, § 18931, subd. (a).)
 Within a reasonable time before the scheduled date for the examination, the designated appointing power shall announce or advertise the examination for the establishment of eligible lists.
 (Gov. Code, § 18933, subd. (a).)
 The advertisement shall contain such information as the date and place of the examination and the nature of the minimum qualifications.
 (Ibid.)
 Every applicant for examination shall file an application with the department or a designated appointing power as directed by the examination announcement.
 (Gov. Code, § 18934, subd. (a)(1).)
 The final earned rating of each person competing in any examination is to be determined by the weighted average of the earned ratings on all phases of the examination.
 (Gov. Code, § 18936.)
 Each competitor shall be notified in writing of the results of the examination when the employment list resulting from the examination is established.
 (Gov. Code, § 18938.5.)

-During the period under review, July 1, 2023, through March 31, 2024, the BOE conducted four examinations.
-The CRU reviewed the four examinations, which are listed below:
+During the period under review, November 1, 2023, through October 31, 2024, the PERB conducted one examination.
+The CRD reviewed the examination, which is listed below: